TWMProgrammer/HugoWebsite/content/posts/data_extraction_plan.md

 - **Database Query:**

   - Retrieve a list of all students.
-  - Check for interactions (messages, assignments, etc.) within the last 7 and 28 days.
+  - Check the LastLoginTime field to identify students who haven't logged in within the specified timeframe.
-  - Filter the list to include students with no interactions within the specified timeframes.
+  - Filter the list to include students with no recent login activity.

 - **Implementation:**